vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 ### Slide 1: Title & Introduction (1 min)

 **Opening:**
-- "Good morning/afternoon.
+- "Good afternoon.
 Thank you for the opportunity to present my solution for the Senior Software Developer assignment."
 - "I'm presenting a complete solution architecture for adding faculty-level statistics to the Djehuty repository system."

 **Context Setting:**
-- "4TU.ResearchData currently tracks datasets at the institutional level - for example, 'TU Delft' has 580 datasets."
+- "4TU.ResearchData currently tracks datasets at the institutional level - although the data provided only has 6 datasets (4 from TU Delft), it is not uncommon for institutional repositories to have 500+ datasets."
-- "However, there's no way to break this down by faculty - which is critical for research assessment and strategic planning."
+- "However, there's no way to break this down by faculty - which the stakeholders (data stewards and faculty deans) require for analyzing dataset statistics relevant to their faculties."

 **Presentation Scope:**
-- "Today I'll cover: the conceptual design, technical implementation, migration strategy for existing data, edge case handling, and my analysis of the system's strengths and opportunities for improvement."
+- "Today I'll cover: the conceptual design, touch on the technical implementation and possible migration strategy for existing data, as well as edge case handling and my analysis of the system's strengths and opportunities for improvement."

 **Transition:** "Let's start by looking at the problem in detail."